skycoin/whitepapers/README.md

 - the messages arrive in order
 - the message cannot be modified in transmission

-The public broadcast channel is a block chain.
-Each block contains messages.
-Only the person with a specific private key can create new blocks for the chain.
-A block requires a valid signature from a known public key to be valid.
-Only the person with the private key can mint new blocks and everyone can verify individually that each block was produced by the holder of the private key.
+The public broadcast channel is implemented as a block chain.
+Everyone can read the chain, but only the owner can mint blocks for it.
+To be valid for a personal chain, each block must be signed by the owners private key.

-Peers subscribe to a blockchains and pass blocks peer-to-peer.
 Each Obelisk node has a personal blockchain and it is the core primitive in the Obelisk system.
-Skycoin can take a pubkey hash and automatic find peers replicating the desired blockchain through DHT and PEX and then downloads the chain peer to peer.

 The public broadcast channel imposes several constraints
 - Once a block is published, it cannot be unpublished (blocks are replicated peer to peer to all subscribers.
 Once a block has been published, it spreads to all subscribers.
 You have to destroy all peers who have received the block to erase it from internet).